Chinese idol: History

 In the context of East Asian entertainment, an "idol" is a young entertainer, often in their teens through mid-twenties, who is marketed to develop a fan base with close affective and financial loyalty.
 The Chinese entertainment industry adopted the concept of "idols" from Japan and South Korea, where thousands of teenagers undergo years of training, and only a select few eventually debut in idol groups that generate income for their agencies through the release of musical records, sale of merchandise, brand endorsement deals, and concert revenue.

 The early 2010s saw the rise in popularity of Japanese-style idol groups such as SNH48 and TFBoys.
 In 2014 and 2015, four Chinese members of the K-pop band Exo returned to China, contributing to the development of idols in China.

+In 2016, relations between China and South Korea became tense because of the deployment of South Korea's THAAD system.
+In this environment, idols who had returned to China from foreign countries were viewed as patriotic and developed strong fan support.
+The phrase "no idols before the state" became a frequent slogan on social media used in support of idols deemed patriotic and in opposition to foreign celebrities viewed as being anti-China.

 On January 27, 2017, some members of SNH48 performed on the CCTV New Year's Gala as backup dancers during a segment with Coco Lee and JJ Lin.
 This was the first appearance by an idol group at a major Chinese event.
 Korean idol groups such as Exo-M, SJ-M and T-ara also reached a larger audience through performances in China.

 From 2018-2021, several online idol-making shows prompted significant growth of the idol concept in Chinese pop culture.
 The success of Chinese reality shows Idol Producer and Produce 101 China, produced by iQiyi and Tencent Video, has led commentators to label 2018 as the start of the Age of Idols.
 These shows feature about a hundred contestants undergoing training, performances, and eliminations through audience votes, culminating in a few debuting as idol band members.
 Together, the shows were viewed 8.07 billion times, creating buzzwords like "C-position" for the central role in a performance.
 Idol groups Nine Percent and Rocket Girls 101 debuted through these shows.
 Other idol competition shows Youth With You and Produce Camp 2019 followed in 2019.